The noncommutative Poisson bracket and the deformation of the family algebras: and the deformations of

 For any $a,b\in A$, we can write $m(a,b)$ as

 We see that each $m_k$ belongs to $C^2(A,A)$.

 \begin{rmk} The element $t$ is called the deformation parameter.
-If we evaluate at $t=0$ we get the original multiplication on $A$.
+To get an informal idea of deformation theory, we can evaluate at $t=0$ and get the original multiplication on $A$.
 On the other hand if we evaluate at $t\neq 0$, omit the convergence problem, we get a new binary operation $A\otimes A\rightarrow A$. \end{rmk}

+\begin{rmk} We can also talk about more general formal deformation of $A$, where the algebra $\mathbb{C}[[t]]$ is replaced by a \emph{complete local augmented $\mathbb{C}$-algebra}, see \cite{doubek2007deformation} Section 3.

+Moreover we also have formal deformation theory of Lie algebras,see \cite{fialowski1988example} for a detailed introduction. \end{rmk}

-Being a multiplication, $m$ needs to satisfy the \textit{associativity law}.
+As a multiplication, the map $m$ needs to satisfy the \emph{associativity law}.